The typical day for my two dogs starts with a big hug, a hearty breakfast, a treat and a morning Reiki session.

 These touching techniques start at the neck area and then move down your dog’s body.
 They finish off near the base of his tail.

 Hold each hand position for several minutes.
 Take a deep breath and let your own relaxed vibes seep into your hound.

 Shoulders: Place your hands side-by-side on your dog’s shoulders.
 Both hands can be on one side of your dog if he’s lying down.
 If he is sitting or standing, place them above each shoulder blade from the back.

 Midsection: Place your hands side-by-side on your dog’s belly area if he’s lying down.
 Place them in the middle of his back, on either side of the spine, if your dog is sitting or standing.

 Lower Back Area: Place your hands side-by-side on your dog’s hind area near the base of his tail.
 Keep hands side-by-side if he’s lying on his side; hold them on either side of his spine if he’s sitting or standing.

 Certain hand positions can help with emotional healing and balance.
 Here are two you can try.

-Head and Chest: Place one hand lightly on your dog’s head and the other on the chest.
+Head and Chest: Place one hand on your dog’s head and the other on the chest.

-Just because you may not notice obvious changes in your dog after a Reiki session, that doesn’t mean Reiki for dogs isn’t hard at work behind the scenes.
-There are probably small changes or adjustments that you can’t see or feel but will eventually come to realize.
+You may not notice obvious changes in your dog after a Reiki session.
+That doesn’t mean Reiki for dogs isn’t hard at work behind the scenes.
+There are probably small changes or adjustments that you can’t see or feel … but will come to realize.

-Besides, you can never go wrong making it a regular habit to relax and bond with your dog, whether it’s with a Reiki session, gentle touching techniques, or simply giving your pooch a big hug before breakfast every morning.
+Besides, you can never go wrong making it a regular habit to relax and bond with your dog … whether it’s with Reiki, gentle touches, or a big hug before breakfast every morning.